18F/gcp-appengine-template/README.md

     [few frameworks](https://cloud.google.com/appengine/docs/flexible/).
     Be sure you use a supported version of the framework.
-  * You will need to customize the `.circleci/config.yml` file to remove the example apps and add yours in.
+  * You will need to customize the `.circleci/config.yml` file to remove the example apps and add yours in.  **This is the core of automation in this project.**
     If you are not using a framework that has an example app, you may have to write your own deployment pipeline from scratch.
 Also, delete the `*-example` directories.
   * We are trying to keep the secrets mostly managed by terraform so that they